Click here to schedule a visit or this contact info:

 Click here for photos of Ice Mt.

 Join us beginning 10 AM, Sat.
 May 11, 2024 for the North River Mills/Ice Mt.
 Festival.
-Click here for description.
+Click the link for a description.

 Click here to see Roxy Todd‘s Ice Mountain/ North River Mills story which was aired on WV Public Radio’s, “West Virginia Morning”, in Aug.
 2017.
 A longer version will also be available on “Inside Appalachia” the weekend of August 26th.

 In 2012 U.S. Interior Sec.
 Ken Salazar announced that Ice Mountain was designated a national natural landmark

-If you interested, you can stay connected with Ice Mt.
+If you are interested, you can stay connected with Ice Mt.
 Ice Mountain has a Facebook page.

 Also, you might let us know if you might be interested in helping on work days at the preserve.
 There is usually one or more days a year when volunteers pull invasives and do trail maintenance.
 Also, let us know if you might consider becoming a docent (a guide).
 Docent training is a one-day thing, then you are welcome to visit the preserve whenever you like.